reduktordev/regreenai/README.md

 > The app is hosted on Google Drive.
 Make sure to allow downloads if prompted.
 ---
+## ⚠️ Note on App Icon & Name

+> 🕒 **Please note:**
+> Due to time constraints, we haven’t yet updated the app’s launcher icon and name from the default Flutter settings.

+The current version of the APK may still display the default **Flutter icon** and a placeholder name.
+These will be updated in the upcoming release to reflect the official **ReGreenAI** branding.

+Thank you for your understanding and support as we continue to improve the app! 🌱

+---
 > Together, let's grow a better future with ReGreenAI. 🌾🌱